Skip to Content

 Families deserve meaningful support that recognizes that providing our children what they need to be healthy and cared for is increasingly expensive.

-Families are facing rising costs of everyday goods and services, and parents have limited access to family-focused tax credits, which help them to afford the basics.
-Pandemic-era federal assistance, such as an expanded Child Tax Credit (CTC), that helped to lift families and children out of poverty has now ended.
+Families are facing volatile and high prices of everyday goods and services, and parents have limited access to family-focused tax credits, which help them to afford the basics.
+While pandemic-era federal assistance, such as an expanded Child Tax Credit (CTC), helped lift families and children out of poverty, the federal reconciliation package passed in summer 2025 cuts benefits that help families afford food and health care, all while giving massive tax cuts to the wealthy.

 I see first hand the needs of our families while working in our youth programs providing much needed direct support in our community.
 Targeting funding towards a refundable Child Tax Credit and strengthening the Earned Income Tax Credit would provide a lift to those that need it most.